Addressing the Multi-Channel Inverse Problem at High Energy Colliders: A Model Independent Approach to the Search for New Physics with Trileptons: Determination of Sensitivity Parametrization Using CDF Results

 \section{Determination of $\{\sigma \!
 B\}_i$ Sensitivity Parametrization Using CDF Results}

 We mimic CDF analysis using {\sc pythia} v6.409~\cite{pythia} to generate numerous samples of simulated trilepton events for different choices of the mass difference between $\cone$ and $\none$, and $\cone$ and $\slep$.
-See~\cite{juls} for further details of sample generation.
+See Ref.~\cite{juls} for further details of sample generation.
 Subsamples for each of the four $\tau$ channels undergo identical analysis.
 We select events with three electrons or muons, or events with two electrons or muons and any other charged particle, with $p_{\rm T}$ thresholds similar to CDF's.
 The charged particle selection catches the $\tau$ lepton single-prong decays and it is required to be isolated\footnote{The sum of $p_{\rm T}$'s of other charged particles within an $\eta-\phi$ cone of 0.4 is required to be less than 10\% of the $p_{\rm T}$ of the charged particle.} to approximate the isolated track selection used by CDF.
 We calculate the missing energy $\men$ by taking the vector sum of the transverse momenta of all neutrinos and LSP's present in the event.

 Other selections listed in Table~\ref{tab:pytsel} are made and the final $\{\sigma \!
-B\}_i$ sensitivities for each subsample are calculated.
-The selections follow those of the CDF analysis described in Ref.~\cite{thesis} and are meant to reproduce the CDF analysis~\cite{cdf2fb}.
+B\}_i$ sensitivities for each subsample are calculated using the acceptance for each subsample and the total background as measured by the CDF experiment~\cite{cdf2fb}.
+The selections follow those of the CDF analysis described in Ref.~\cite{thesis} and are meant to reproduce the CDF analysis.